kylejray/kylejray.github.io/_posts/2023-06-21-unashamedly_parallel.markdown

     return (current_time-start_time).total_seconds()
 {% endhighlight %}

 Now, let's ammend the script above-- to include our changes.
-This will also give us a chance to play around with the comm.bcast MPI command; whihc allows us to boradcast the initial starting time from one process to all the others.
+This will also give us a chance to play around with the comm.bcast MPI command; which allows us to boradcast the initial starting time from one process to all the others.
 This ensures they have a common reference point.

 {% highlight python %}
 from mpi4py import MPI